dev-1-lp-dollar/UMIPs/UMIPs/umip-uni-v2-wbtc-eth.md

     = 2009388525.6835613
     ```
-6) Finally, invert UNI-V2-WBTC-ETH:USD to calculate USD:UNI-V2-WBTC-ETH and scale it by 1e18, chopping off any trailing decimals:
+6) Finally, invert UNI-V2-WBTC-ETH:USD to calculate USD:UNI-V2-WBTC-ETH and scale it by 1e18, rounding any trailing decimals:

     Example final calculation: